Skip to main content

 It is completely natural to worry about safety when you hear the word boxing.
 However, youth amateur boxing is heavily regulated and strictly non-contact for beginners.

 Your child will be hitting punch bags and focus pads, not other children.
-The national governing body, England Alliance Boxing, enforces strict safety guidelines that we follow to the letter.
+The Amateur Boxing Alliance sets strict safety guidelines that we follow to the letter.
 Our coaches are highly experienced in teaching children how to train safely.
 They will learn the correct mechanics of punching to protect their hands and wrists, and the environment is always heavily supervised.

 Claiming Your Half-Term Trial